What is Hadoop?

 Hadoop is the most important framework for working with Big Data.
 The best part of this big data framework is that it is scalable and can be deployed for any type of data in various varieties like structured, unstructured and semi-structured type.

 But in order to derive analytics from it, there is a need to extend its capabilities and hence the integration with R programming language is a necessity in order to get Big Data analytics.
 There are various ways in which these two can be integrated.

 70% of companies say analytics is integral to making decisions – IBM Study

 R is a programming language that is used for statistical and graphical analysis.
-If you are in need of strong data analytics and visualization features then you will be combining this programming language along with Hadoop.
+If you are in need of strong data analytics and data visualization features then you will be combining this programming language along with Hadoop.
 It is highly extensible object oriented programming language and it has strong graphical capabilities.

 R programmers can earn excess of $110,000 per year – O’Reilly Survey